About Default Logging

 Logging can be enabled specifically for a new engine process when it is started.

-However, the settings will only apply to that process whilst it is running.
+However, the settings will only apply to that process while it is running.

 You might do this during testing and then use a load-balancing rule to direct connections to that process using its